wapicom/API/README.md

 - `Lost` - due to some reasons, partners may report this status;
 - `Damaged` - the status may occur if the parcel has been damaged on the way to the customer.
 ###Possible trouble statuses (appear when order has some problems with delivery):
-- `IsAbsent1` - indicates, that a recipient was not at the delivery address during first delivery attempt;
+- `IsAbsent1` - indicates that a recipient was not at the delivery address during first delivery attempt;
-- `IsAbsent` - indicates, that a recipient was not at the delivery address during following delivery attempts;
+- `IsAbsent` - indicates that a recipient was not at the delivery address during following delivery attempts;
-- `CannotLocateConsignee1` - indicates, that a courier is not able to find where to deliver the package during first delivery attempt;
+- `CannotLocateConsignee1` - indicates that a courier is not able to find where to deliver the package during first delivery attempt;
-- `CannotLocateConsignee` - indicates, that a courier is not able to find where to deliver the package during following delivery attempts;
+- `CannotLocateConsignee` - indicates that a courier is not able to find where to deliver the package during following delivery attempts;
-- `IsRefused` - indicates, that a recipient refused to receive the package (pay for it).
+- `IsRefused` - indicates that a recipient refused to receive the package (pay for it).

  **Important!**